openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     // That is a compile-time error as there is an execution path with no return

-If a particular type inference case is not recognized by the compiler, then a corresponding :index:`compile-time error` occurs.
+If the compiler fails to recognize a particular type inference case, then a corresponding :index:`compile-time error` occurs.

 |